wyfo/umpmc/README.md

 I wanted to go back to Rust, and I was looking for a project idea.
 I was thinking about Go channels, wondering why there was no (more) standard MPMC in Rust, and had the idea to design one using two atomic indexes (yes, like the bounded algorithm, but I had the idea before knowing it, I swear).
-I did some non-convincing tries — it had been the first time for a while that I went deep into atomic, memory ordering, etc. — and when I was finally a little bit satisfied of my algorithm.
+I did some non-convincing tries — it had been the first time for a while that I went deep into atomic, memory ordering, etc. — and when I was finally a little satisfied of my algorithm.

 Then, I looked about the state of the art, and I discovered Dmitry Vyukov's algorithm.
 I took my time to understand it, but I also understood that my tries were completely wrong, and that MPMC was a harder thing than I thought.
-(I'd also discovered that Go channel were using locks, but they were designed by Dmitry Vyukov too, so he knew what he was doing).
+(I'd also discovered that Go channel were using locks, but it was also designed by Dmitry Vyukov too, so he knew what he was doing).
 So I tried to adapt my algorithm with what I'd learnt/understood, but I did not manage to find something else than the existing bounded MPMC ...

 It's frustrating to think hours about something and to realize some people smarter than you have already solved your problem in a cleverer way, even if studying the solution is pleasant, of course.
 I was frustrated and really wanted to find something myself, even if it would surely be less optimized, at least it would be original.
 So I've thought more hours, about bounded, but also unbounded algorithm, using array buffer, circular lists, linked lists, etc. And I finally found this algorithm.
 I did not find it on the internet (but I did not crawl all the web), so I think it's original.
-Anyway, it cames from my brain, and that's cool enough for me.
+Anyway, it came from my brain, and that's cool enough for me.